LiskArchive/lisk-sdk/framework/README.md

 ## What is Lisk Framework

-Lisk Framework is an application framework to create a blockchain application compatible with Lisk protocol.
+Lisk Framework is an application framework to create a blockchain application compatible with the Lisk protocol.
 It provides an application where off-chain and on-chain logic can be extended with user defined plugins and modules.

 ### Architecture Overview